 Throughout management's discussion and analysis of financial condition and results of operations, the terms "incremental" and "organic" are used to explain changes from period to period.
 The term "incremental" is used to highlight the impact acquisitions and divestitures had on the current year results.
 The results of operations for acquisitions are incremental for the first twelve months from the date of acquisition.
 Additionally, the results of operations of divested businesses are removed from the comparable prior year period for purposes of calculating "organic" and "incremental" results.
-The definition of "organic" excludes the effect of foreign currency translation.
+The definition of "organic" excludes the effects of restructuring-related expenses and foreign currency translation.